rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

 Now we finally get to talk about magic buttons!

-At this point in the process, you have simplified the interface and are fine-tuning how users will navigate the business process from start to finish.
+At this point in the process, you have simplified the interface and are fine-tuning how users navigate the business process from start to finish.
 Within Salesforce, you can easily make the right buttons appear to the users when it’s the right time to take that specific action.
-You can even build a “wizard” that will guide them through every decision point and use a case in your business process.
+You can even build a *wizard* to guide them through every decision point and use a case in your business process.

-This is also where it is wise to exercise caution…
+However, this is also where it is wise to exercise caution ...

-Building buttons that logically appear when needed is not overly complex or costly, so if the logic behind the buttons needs to change occasionally and you need to outsource that work, it is not a costly venture.
-BUT… if you have built a fully automated wizard and need to make changes, that will likely require the skills of a developer, which is generally more costly and involved.
-That is why it is important to “bake in” your model before this step.
+Building buttons that logically appear when needed is not overly complex or costly.
+Thus, if the logic behind the buttons needs to change occasionally and you need to outsource that work, it is not a costly venture.
+Yet, if you have built a fully automated wizard and need to make changes, that might require the skills of a developer, which is generally more costly and involved.
+That is why it is important to *bake in* your model before this step.

 ### Step 6: Put it on their phone

-Although the Salesforce1 Mobile App can be downloaded and used for most basic Salesforce functions out of the box, you can also customize the application for your specific business processes.
+Although you can download the `Salesforce1 Mobile App` and use it for most basic Salesforce functions out of the box, you can also customize the application for your specific business processes.

-If you have defined any “magic buttons” or guided flows, you can also extend those functions to the mobile application so that every aspect of your business can run from mobile devices.
+If you have defined any *magic buttons* or guided flows, you can also extend those functions to the mobile application so that every aspect of your business can run from mobile devices.

-It would, however, be difficult—or perhaps impossible—to jump immediately to this level of business maturity without first: modeling, baking in, automating, paring back, and fine-tuning.
+However, it would be difficult&mdash;or perhaps impossible&mdash;to jump immediately to this level of business maturity without first: modeling, baking in, automating, paring back, and fine-tuning.